Pediatric Billing Services in Ohio

 Every OH payer has specific rules for pediatric claims.
 Here's how we navigate them.

-Medical Mutual of Ohio / Anthem processes the largest share of Ohio commercial pediatric claims.
+Medical Mutual of Ohio (statewide) and Anthem BCBS processes the largest share of Ohio commercial pediatric claims.
 We know their OH specific fee schedules, prior authorization requirements for pediatric procedures, and their appeal timelines when claims are denied.
 When a well-child visit includes a significant separate problem, both the preventive code and a problem-oriented E/M code can be billed with modifier 25 — but documentation must support both.

-Ohio Medicaid Pediatric Billing
+Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) Pediatric Billing

-Medicare (CGS Administrators) Pediatric Coverage
+Medicare (CGS Administrators (Jurisdiction 15)) Pediatric Coverage

 Denial Prevention for Ohio Pediatric